Beginner’s Guide to Sales Processes [+ Free Sales Processes Flowchart Template]

 Sales cycles may differ depending on the type of business and product you’re selling.
 A B2B sales process cycle is nothing like the one used by B2C and the SaaS industry is in a league of its own due to a number of reasons (we’ll get to that).
 Similarly, an inside sales process flowchart will differ greatly from the one typically applied by retail organizations.

 However, there are certain default, generic sales processes and procedures most teams follow to some extent.
-For example, here you can find some typical sales process steps with examples:
+For example, here you can find some typical sales process examples:

 • Generate – whether it’s through inbound marketing or outbound outreach.